Ibotenic acid: Use in research

 Ibotenic acid used for the lesioning of rat's brains is kept frozen in a phosphate-buffered Saline Solution at a pH of 7.4, and can be kept for up to a year with no loss in toxicity.
 Injection of .05-.1 microliters of Ibotenic acid into the hippocampus at a rate of .1 microliter/min resulted in semi-selective lesioning.
 Hippocampal lesioning led to a considerable loss of cells in pyramidal cells (CA1-CA3) as well as granule cells in the dentate gyrus.
 Ibotenic acid lesioning also causes some damage to axons along the perforant pathway.

 Typically, when lesioning is done with other chemicals the subject cannot relearn a task.
 However, due to Ibotenic acid's reactivity with glutamate receptors such as the NMDA receptor, Ibotenic acid lesioning does allow the subject to relearn tasks.
 Ibotenic acid lesioning is thus preferred in studies where re-learning a task after lesioning is essential.
 Compared to other lesioning agents, Ibotenic acid is one of the most site-specific; however, less-damaging alternatives are presently sought.

 Biosynthesis

 Ibotenic acid's biosynthetic genes are organized in a physically linked biosynthetic gene cluster.
 The biosynthetic pathway is initiated by hydroxylation of glutamic acid by a dedicated Fe(II)/2-oxoglutarate-dependent oxygenase.
 The reaction yields threo-3-hydroxyglutamic acid, which is converted into ibotenic acid, likely by enzymes encoded in the biosynthetic gene cluster.

+History

+The neurotoxic (brain-damaging) effects of ibotenic acid were first described by 1979.

+Ibotenic acid was found to be sold online in 2023.